hantsy/quarkus-sandbox/docs/graphql.md

 ## Generating Project Skeleton

-Go to [Quarkus Code](https://code.quarkus.io) page, add *SmallRye GraphQL* into the project dependencies, then hit the  *Generate your application* to generate the project skeleton.
+Open your browser,  navigate to [Quarkus Code](https://code.quarkus.io) page, add *SmallRye GraphQL* into the project dependencies, then hit the  *Generate your application* to generate the project skeleton.
 Download the generated archive and extract the files in your disc, and import the project into your IDE.

 For the existing Quarkus project,  open a terminal and switch to the project root folder, and run the following command to add *SmallRye GraphQL* extension.